izyware/devops/README.md

 # ChangeLog

 ## V7.5
+* 75000013: terraform - update documentation and add run and update
 * 75000012: terraform - implement support for user friendly names
 * 75000011: install.sh - replace existing installation
     * fixes a bug where a pre-existing installation would prevent it from installing correctly